Schnitzelmixer/SToXR/README.md

     - Lightning
     - Rain
     - Electrical sparks when lights turn off
-  - Volumetric lighting / fog for flashlight
+  - Volumetric lighting/fog for flashlight
   - Skybox
 - Audiovisual and/or haptic features
   - Sound effects on grab for paper notes
-  - Opening and closing sound effects for all doors, drawers and cabinets
+  - Opening and closing sound effects as well as animations for all doors, drawers, windows and cabinets
   - Moving hands near dangerous items (like the gun) causes vibration and maximum vibration on grab